lansing/thingino-sr9700/README.md

-# The Poorest Man's PoE Adapter (SR9700 Driver for Thingino)
+# The Poorest Man's OTG USB Ethernet with POE
+## (SR9700 Driver for Thingino)

 **Disclaimer: This is a terrible idea.** Going through this much trouble to use what is objectively the worst USB ethernet adapter on the market makes no sense.
 If you are going to build a custom PoE adapter for Thingino, you *should* use a supported adapter like the Amazon Basics USB 2.0 (ASIX/Realtek based), which costs $5 and works natively.

-But if you are stubborn, cheap, or just enjoy pain... let's get into it.

 ## My Story

 I wanted to build a PoE solution for a stack of refurbished Wyze Cam V3s I got for ~$17/each.
 Factory PoE adapters (which provide a USB OTG ethernet adapter and PoE power to both the ethernet adapter and the host camera) are easily available.
-But, they cost more than I paid for the cameras, so clearly I'm not going to use them.
+But, they cost more than I paid for the cameras, so they're out of the question.

+Let's build one from the cheapest components I can find or forage.

 **My Bill of Materials:**
 * **Ethernet Adapter:** The cheapest USB ethernet adapter I could find on AliExpress ($1.12 per item), which turned out to be an SR9700-based adapter.
 (Net Cost: $0.00 after refund because they lied about USB 2.0 support, it's actually a USB 1.1 device).
-* **PoE Splitter:** Waterproof generic 12V output module ($1.71).
+* **PoE Splitter:** Waterproof generic 12V output module ($1.71, AliExpress).
-* **Buck Converter:** Mini DC-DC step down, 12V->5V ($0.46).
+* **Buck Converter:** Mini DC-DC step down, 12V->5V ($0.46, AliExpress).
 * **Junk:** Scrap wires, silicon tape, heat shrink, project boxes (free).
 * **Total cost per unit:**  $2.17 plus a lot of my time.